helloaditya04/Deep-Learning/6. Perceptron Loss Function/README.md

---- Perceptron loss function is a measure used to quantify how well a perceptron classifies data points.
+>Perceptron loss function is a measure used to quantify how well a perceptron classifies data points.